Where Are They Now? The Ongoing Impact of Mentoring Relationships

 ASHLEY & BRIANNA

-At last year’s Ice Ball, we were honored to share the moving story of Big Sister Ashley and Little Sister Brianna.
+At Ice Ball 2019 we were honored to share the moving story of Big Sister Ashley and Little Sister Brianna.
 Matched for four years, the pair had developed a strong, trusting relationship while navigating Brianna’s experiences with bullying and depression.
 (See video story here)

 The story of their healing journey also made an impression within the broader mentoring community.
-This spring, Ashley and Brianna were recognized as the national Big Sister Little Sister Match of the Year!
+This spring, Ashley and Brianna were recognized as the national Big and Little Sisters of the Year!

 In May, Brianna completed high school.
 Although the COVID pandemic made a traditional graduation ceremony unfeasible, Ashley was glad for the opportunity to attend the school’s outdoor “graduation parade” to support Brianna’s academic achievement.